 • While you’re gone.

-We’ll also go over how installing a smart thermostat can keep heating bills low, as well as a few of our favorite energy-saving tips for cold weather.
+We’ll also review how getting a smart thermostat can keep heating bills low, as well as a few of our top energy-saving tips for chilly weather.

 You might be wondering if 70 is a good temperature for the winter.
-It can be, but it also varies based on your comfort needs and your goals for energy efficiency.
+It can be, but it also depends on your comfort level and your goals for energy efficiency.
 According to the U.S. Department of Energy (DOE), setting your thermostat at 68 is the best way to keep heating costs under control.

 What Temperature to Set Your Thermostat in Winter During the Day